We Should Be Rooting For Blue Ivy Dancing On Tour With Beyoncé — Not Hating On Her

 Blue Ivy dancing with her mother Beyoncé in Paris !!! pic.twitter.com/lEJsusA8xM— RENAISSANCE (@Ben_Dubaii) May 26, 2023

-During her performance of Black is King sleeper hit “My Power” on the Paris stop of the tour, Blue Ivy rises from beneath the stage dressed in the same bedazzled red uniform as her mom and the dancers.
-Smiling shyly at the raucous applause that followed, the 11-year-old waved to the crowd at the before breaking out into the fast-paced choreography.
+During her performance of Black is King sleeper hit “My Power” on the Paris stop of the tour, Blue Ivy rises from beneath the stage dressed in the same bedazzled red uniform as her mum and the dancers.
+Smiling shyly at the raucous applause that followed, the 11-year-old waved to the crowd before breaking out into the fast-paced choreography.
 To the surprise of no one, Blue was absolutely fantastic onstage.
-Yet somehow, there were still adults rushing to Beyoncé’s internet with something nasty to say about a literal child having fun, questioning why she was on the stage to begin with and even calling her dancing “mid.”
+Yet somehow, there were still adults rushing to Beyoncé’s internet with something nasty to say about a literal child having fun, questioning why she was on the stage to begin with and even calling her dancing “mid".
 Grown people.
-Criticizing a kid.
+Criticising a kid.
 Not on my watch!

 “